Joshua Melko: Career and research

 Melko's research expertise is in gas phase kinetics with applications in catalysis, fuels, and atmospheric processes.
 His research focuses on characterizing the energetics and reactivity of transition metal molecules.
 Specific areas of interest include quantifying the degree to which orbital hybridization, spin crossings, and charge locality play a role in reactivity and energetic stability.

 Melko joined the University of North Florida (UNF) department of chemistry as a tenure-track assistant professor in August 2014.
 Through his graduate and post-doctoral work, he became proficient at building custom scientific instrumentation, using modern computational chemistry techniques, and making statistical models.
 At UNF, He combines these experiences to provide fundamental understanding of the atomic rearrangements, known as mechanisms, that take place during a chemical reaction.
 These mechanisms are usually difficult to study due to the presence of other molecules and the short timescales of atomic motion.
 To address this, he has built a custom gas phase mass spectrometer at UNF that can isolate an ion while exposing it to a neutral atom or molecule.

 Professional activities

 Melko's service efforts involve work in science policy, science communication, and activities through his professional organizations.

 Melko became a Twitch Affiliate Educational Streamer in an effort to make his office hours more accessible to his students.
-During which time, he streamed lectures, science news, politics and in real life content which attracted thousands of followers worldwide and it became one of his most successful endeavours through his quest on innovative teaching by exploring emerging modern technological platforms.
+During which time, he streamed lectures, science news, politics and in-real-life content which attracted thousands of followers worldwide.
+It became one of his most successful endeavours on his quest of innovative teaching by exploring emerging modern technological platforms.